otter456/reproducible-research_homework/README.md

 ## Question 4

 a) The code to produce two random walks creates two distinct paths.
 The paths begin at the (x,y) coordinates (0,0) and takes a step at a fixed distance (h=0.25).
-This step is taken in a direction that is given by a random angle betweeen 0 and 2π (360 degrees).
+This step is taken in a direction that is given by a random angle between 0 and 2π (360 degrees).
 At the new (x,y) coordinate reached, another step is taken in a different random direction.
 This repeats 500 times, where at each iteration, the angels are chosen from a uniform distribution.

 b) A random seed is a value used to initiate a pseudo-random number-generator, such as runif() used in the code.
 A pseudo-random number-generator will consist of many long lists of pseudo-random numbers, with each list indexed by a seed.
 When the pseudo-random number-generator is called for the first time, a seed will be generated and the first number in the list will be indexed by that seed will be returned.
 Each further time the number-generator is called, the function will return the next number in the list indexed by the seed found previously.